 Last Updated on

+Once babies begin to hold and grab things around them, you know their motor skills are developing.
+Sometimes though, some babies need to be encouraged to practise holding toys, for example.
 Motor skills refer to the baby’s ability to make motions and movements.
-Motor skills are classified as Fine motor skills and gross motor skills.
-This article will help readers to understand the types of motor skills and how and when they develop.
+They are classified as Fine Motor Skills and Gross Motor Skills.
+Building these two skills appropriately means meeting important growth-and-development milestones in babies.
+This article will help you understand the types of motor skills and how and when they develop.

 Fine motor skills are small movements made by a baby and involve relatively smaller muscles of your baby’s body.
 A baby, wrapping his fingers around the finger of a parent, a baby holding and picking up small objects, or a baby trying to move his lips and tongue to ingest food or taste something are also examples of fine motor skills.

 Gross motor skills are those movements made by a baby which are larger and involve the movements of the larger muscles of your baby’s body.
 A baby moving his arms to reach for a toy, a baby trying to sit upright, crawl or roll, all require the baby to move the larger muscles of the arms, legs, shoulders and torso, and are, therefore, classified as gross motor skills.

 Now that we understand how these motor skills help babies, let’s take a look at how parents can help their babies develop them.

 Fine motor activities are those activities that aid and assist the development of fine motor skills in children and babies.
 These activities focus on improving hand-eye coordination by focusing on more precise and delicate movement involving the use of smaller muscle sets.
 One of the easiest activities is to give a child a handful of modelling clay.
 When a child starts playing with the modelling clay, he will squeeze the dough or try to roll or shape it using his fingers and will develop fine motor skills.